Mokosh: Łuczyński's reconstruction

-Based on information about "going to Mokosh" as an oracle or fortune teller, Łuczyński interpreted Mokosh as the goddess of fate and destiny; this interpretation was confirmed by dialect dictionaries, which often record the phrase "to go to [a oracle]".
+Based on information about "going to Mokosh" as an oracle or fortune teller, Łuczyński interpreted Mokosh as the goddess of fate and destiny; this interpretation was confirmed by dialect dictionaries, which often record the phrase "to go to [an oracle]".
 According to Łuczyński: "God is not Mokosh, [he] consoles with something", as an antithesis, i.e. Mokosh is the one who "consoles", gives luck, good fortune.
 She was also supposed to rule the weather, such as rain, as an extension of her rulership over fate.
 The depiction of Mokosh in dialects of Russia, including the vocabulary of the Old Believers, reflects the goddess' association with birth and the determination of fate of newborns.
 Mokosh was also associated with the household and feminine activities; she was patron of women, probably married women in particular, as indicated by the fact married women were "visiting" Mokosh, which could express the psychosocial context of the worship of this goddess.
 Based on the above characteristics, Łuczyński concluded the closest counterpart to Mokosh is the Baltic Laima, who was associated with water and fate—when Laima was on a hill, she foretold good fate; when she was in the marshes, by the water, she foretold bad fate.
 Latvian toponyms include the hydronyms Lainuma-zers ("Laima's lake"), lainuma-purvs ("Laima's swamp"), divination (the Rambynas stone that was used to foretell the future was Laima's "house"), and the birth of children and determining their fate.
 Unlike Laima, Mokosh did not have patronage of agriculture.